 Subway Cave

+We love Subway Cave because it is self guided but not too difficult to explore.
 There are some informational plaques to read along you 1/3-mile journey inside the lava tube which will provide a good lesson in geology and the region’s rich volcanic history.

 Lava Beds National Monument

-This is a remote part of the state.
-The closest city is Klamath Falls, Oregon.
-Make sure you have plenty of gas before heading out and keep in mind that there are no services (pack your own food and water) within the park.
+If I were to pick a top caving destination in California, it would be Lava Beds National Monument in far northeastern California.
+Keep in mind that there are no services (pack your own food and water) within the park.
 There is one campground within the park but no lodging.

 There is no doubt that this a volcanic landscape.
 In some ways the landscape reminds me a bit of the scenery on the dry side of Hawaii’s Big Island.
 Lava rock and scrub brush dominate the scene.
 The weather outside can be quite warm in the summer months with very little shade, but luckily it is cool inside the caves.